 While the Rogue Class is among the simplest and easiest to build, it takes a careful hand to get the most out of the class in combat.
 While positioning is important for all classes, this applies even more to the Rogue.

 We get huge amounts of bonus damage from Sneak Attacks, either melee or ranged, so do your best to create scenarios where you can easily disengage and get back into Stealth each turn.
 Remember to make use of your extra Bonus Action and Cunning Actions when needed.
+The Thief has two Bonus Actions, giving you extra flexibility when using these Actions.
+You can also use your spare Bonus Action to make an additional off-hand attack, if you are dual wielding.

 If sneaking around in close quarters, be very careful about enemy Opportunist Attacks – they will always attempt one if they can see you, you are in melee range and you do not have Disengage active.